-When measurement of the filters reveals a breakthrough of contaminant, the HEPA filter must be replaced.
-Change out procedures involves discarding the original main filter and replacing with a new HEPA filter.
+When measurement of the sampling port reveals a breakthrough of contaminant, the filter must be replaced.
+Change out procedures involves discarding the original main filter and replacing with the back-up chemical filter where it will become the main filter.